-Not all retorts are created equal when it comes to processing flexible packages.
-Standard offerings from many present retort manufacturers include batch Steam/Water Spray, Water Cascade, Water Immersion, and Steam/Air models, all capable of overpressure processing.
-Also available to the food industry are some continuous horizontal sterilizers capable of saturated steam processing with axial rotation, and hydrostatic sterilizers capable of delivering static saturated steam or overpressure processes.
-Because of the inflexibility and limited ability to optimize thermal processes, the continuous retorts are a dying breed best suited for commodity style products packed in metal cans (i.e. vegetables in brine, pet foods).
-This paper will forego the pros and cons of the continuous models due to the considerably large capital expenditures associated with these units and the belief that batch retorts offer the greatest flexibility when it comes to food preservation.
-In addition to the old standby – saturated steam retorts, Allpax offers all of the batch models.
-Most are available as rotary or non-rotary models.
+Not all batch retorts are created equal when it comes to processing flexible packages.
+Standard offerings from retort manufacturers include Static and Rotary Steam/Water Spray, Static Water Cascade, Rotary Water Immersion, and Static and Rotary Steam/Air models, all capable of overpressure processing.
+Also available to the food industry are continuous sterilizers capable of delivering saturated steam or overpressure processes with axial rotation, and vertical hydrostatic sterilizers capable of delivering static saturated steam or overpressure processes.
+Because of the container inflexibility and limited ability to optimize the thermal processes, continuous retorts are best suited for commodity style products packed in metal cans (i.e.: vegetables in brine, pet foods, etc.).
+This paper will forego the pros and cons of the continuous models due to the large capital expenditures associated with these units and the belief that batch retorts offer the greatest flexibility when it comes to food preservation.
+In addition to the old standby, saturated steam retorts, Allpax offers all other types of batch retorts.
+Most are available as static or agitating models.

-Some retorts are capable of delivering multiple process modes, not locking the food manufacturer into a large capital investment that may have limited capability with different package designs.
-Maybe one day you are processing metal cans that do not require overpressure, and the next day pouches, requiring overpressure.
+Multimode retorts, as the name implies, are capable of delivering multiple processing modes, not locking the food manufacturer into a large capital investment that may have limited capability with different package designs.
+A manufacturer may today be processing metal cans that do not require overpressure, and tomorrow processing pouches which do require overpressure.
 The multimode retort designs provide the flexibility to adapt to changes in types of containers that are to be run.
-Saturated steam mode for handling metal double-seamed cans and those containers not requiring overpressure, and Steam/Water Spray for flexible packages.
+Saturated steam mode for handling metal double-seamed cans, and steam/water spray with overpressure mode for handling flexible packages.

 Overpressure Retort Designs

-The one common connection for all modern overpressure retorts is the need to mechanically move the heating and cooling media.
-Generally this is accomplished with a pump in Water Immersion, Steam/Water Spray, and Water Cascade retorts, or with a high velocity fan in the case of Steam/Air retorts.
-The premise is to maintain a sufficiently high enough flow rate throughout the retort to ensure temperature equilibrium.
-The objective is to make sure every container sees the same temperature profile while providing a counterbalance to the pressure created inside the package.
+The one common connection amongst all modern overpressure retorts is the need to mechanically move or “stir” the heating and cooling media.
+Generally, this is accomplished with a pump for Water Immersion, Steam/Water Spray and Water Cascade retorts, or with a high velocity fan in the case of Steam/Air retorts.
+The premise is to maintain a sufficiently high enough flow rate throughout the retort to ensure even temperature distribution.
+The objective is to make sure every container sees the same temperature profile while providing inward pressure to counter the outward pressure created inside the package.

-Probably the most important attribute of any retort is its ability to provide a uniform thermal treatment to all containers.
+One of the most important attributes of any retort is its ability to provide a uniform thermal treatment to all containers.
 This is best accomplished by directing the heating and cooling media parallel to the main heat transfer surfaces of the container.
 For example, the main heat transfer surface of most cylindrical containers when the can height exceeds the diameter is the sidewall of the container – compared to the container’s ends.
-For pouches and low profile bowls and trays, the tops and bottoms of these containers will transfer most of the heat energy to the container.
+For pouches and low-profile bowls and trays, the tops and bottoms of these containers will transfer most of the heat energy to the container.
 In both cases, the optimum flow of the heating and cooling media will be parallel to these surfaces.
 So, which retort is best suited for which package?
 Is there a “one retort that fits all”?
 The answers to this question could certainly draw the ire of most retort manufacturers that limit their product line to a single retort type.
 This is not the intent of this paper.
 If political correctness, or in this case, “retort correctness” were the objective, then the imparting of relevant information would not be accomplished.
 With that said, we offer four opinions based on decades of hands-on experience in retort design and testing of every type of retort that is commercially available today, and with every type and size of container imaginable.

 Water Immersion Processing

-This retort type has been in use for decades, well before the mixed media units.
-These come in both vertical and horizontal models.
-The vertical models typically use compressed air injected at the bottom of the shell to promote circulation, and to create overpressure.
-The horizontal models typically use a pump to circulate the process water from bottom to top, with either air injected above the water level to create overpressure, or steam pressure in a separate storage vessel to accomplish this.
+The static version of this retort type has been in use for decades, well before the rotary variant models were invented.
+The static versions come in both vertical and horizontal models.
+The vertical models typically use compressed air injected at the bottom of the vessel to promote circulation, and to create overpressure.
+The horizontal models typically use a pump to circulate the process water from bottom to top, with either air or steam injected above the water level to create overpressure.

 The operational principle of the vertical model is quite simple.
 For the horizontal models, it is more complex.
-For vertical retorts, the shell is filled with process water, and some degree of preheating this water takes place before the baskets of product are lowered into the sterilizer.
-The water level should be above the topmost containers.
-After loading the retort, the top lid is closed and steam mixed with air is introduced at the bottom of the retort.
-As previously stated, the compressed air injected at the bottom of the shell has a twofold purpose – to promote circulation, and to create overpressure.
+For vertical retorts, the vessel is filled with process water which may be preheated prior to the baskets of product being lowered into the sterilizer.
+The water level should be above the top-most containers.
+After loading the retort, the vessel lid is closed and steam mixed with air is introduced at the bottom of the retort.
+As previously stated, the compressed air injected at the bottom of the shell serves two purposes; to promote circulation and to create overpressure.
 These retorts are ideally suited for cylindrical containers standing upright in the baskets because the water flow is parallel to the main transfer surfaces of the container.
-Containers having these surfaces perpendicular to the flow of water (i.e. pouches, trays, and flat metal cans) will provide more resistance to flow, and by doing this, hot and cold spots inside the retort load develop.
+Containers having these surfaces perpendicular to the flow of water (i.e., pouches, trays, and flat metal cans) will provide more resistance to flow, and by doing this, hot and cold spots inside the retort load will typically develop.

-For horizontal models, the baskets are rolled into the empty retort, the door is closed, and typically preheated process water is transferred from a separate storage vessel.
-Once the proper water level is attained (above the topmost containers), a circulation pump is energized drawing the process water from the bottom of the vessel, sending it through a mixing chamber where steam is directly injected, or through a heat exchanger where indirect heating of the process water occurs.
-The heated process water is then returned to the top of the retort shell, or through a number of inlet ports enveloping the retort baskets.
+For horizontal models, the product baskets are rolled into the empty retort vessel, the vessel door is closed, and typically preheated process water is transferred from a separate storage vessel.
+Once the proper water level is attained (above the top-most containers), a circulation pump is turned on thus drawing the process water from the bottom of the vessel and sending it through a mixing chamber where steam is directly injected, or through a heat exchanger where indirect heating of the process water occurs.
+The heated process water is then returned to the top of the retort vessel, or through a number of inlet ports enveloping the retort baskets.

 Overpressure in the most common horizontal models can be more complex than in the vertical units.
-The most common method of creating overpressure is through the use of a second vessel piggybacked onto the process vessel.
-This second vessel, referred to as the storage vessel, serves two purposes.
-First, it is used to preheat the process water to very high temperatures, reducing the length of the Come-Up Time.
-This superheated hot water is transferred to the lower process vessel once the retort door is closed.
-The storage vessel should be of the size that its water capacity is slightly greater than that of the process vessel when the process vessel is filled with containers.
+The most common method of creating overpressure is through the use of a secondary storage vessel piggybacked onto the process vessel.
+This second vessel serves two purposes.
+First, it is used to preheat the process water to or above sterilization temperatures, reducing the length of the Come-Up Time.
+Once the retort door is closed, this superheated hot water is transferred to the lower process vessel.
+The storage vessel is sized so that its water holding capacity is slightly greater than that of the process vessel when the process vessel is filled with containers.
 Once the transfer of preheated water is complete, there must be a residual amount of this water remaining in the storage vessel to ensure proper pressure control.
-Via a connection valve, the storage and process vessels remain “connected” during all of the heating steps, and the initial cooling step.
-Steam pressure above the residual water in the storage vessel is maintained at the overpressure desired in the process vessel, and this overpressure translates down from the storage to the process vessel via the connection valve.
+Via a connection valve, the storage and process vessels remain “connected” during the heating steps, and the initial cooling step.
+Steam pressure above the residual water in the storage vessel is maintained at the desired overpressure in the process vessel, and this overpressure translates down from the storage to the process vessel via the connection valve.

-Rotation of the retort load facilitates temperature distribution inside these retorts because movement of the containers inside the process water benefits the mixing of this water.
-Rotation reduces some of the limitations on container geometry seen with many of the other process modes that I address in this paper.
+Rotation of the retort load facilitates even temperature distribution inside these retorts by thoroughly mixing the process water.
 The most common rotary horizontal retorts are of the water immersion type.
 Water provides buoyancy to the load, creating less stress on the rotating mechanism and on the containers (i.e.: glass jars and bottles in particular).
-Rotating the retort load has many positive benefits, one of which is to provide better heat transfer because the system is not totally dependent on a circulation pump to adequate achieve an isothermal condition inside the process vessel.
+Rotating the retort load has many positive benefits, one of which is to provide better heat transfer because the system is not totally dependent on a circulation pump to adequately achieve even temperature distribution inside the process vessel.

 Water Cascade Processing